- Shower Chair Reviews

-For seniors who do not need a lot of support and want to take high style into account instead, this teak wood shower bench may just fit the bill!
+If you don’t need a lot of support and want a more stylish shower chair, this teak wood model might just fit the bill!

-This has a high quality build and design, and looks great to boot.
-It has a small 12″ x 18″ footprint that will fit easily in most tubs and showers too.
+This one is quality built and looks great too It has a very small 12″ x 18″ footprint that will fit easily in most tubs and showers too.

 Carex Universal Bath Seat and Shower Chair